Skip to main content

 • record transactions in the appropriate ledger accounts using double-entry bookkeeping

-• process payroll from A to Z, including how to process a W-4 and complete the 941, 940, W-2 and W-3
+• process payroll from A to Z, including processing W-4, completing 941, 940, W-2 and W-3, and depositing withheld taxes and other employment taxes

 Next Steps